01 of 10

-Stitch a cross stitch pattern from start to finish doesn't have to cause you a headache.
-Follow a few easy steps, and you will be on your way to a perfect cross stitch project.
+Stitching a cross stitch pattern from start to finish doesn't have to cause you a headache.
+Follow these easy steps, and you'll be on your way to a perfect cross stitch project.

 - Pair of sharp scissors